arnobg/cloudfront-demo-2/README.md

 We can enable the default S3 SSE encryption for the buckets and ensure replication takes place along with encryption.
 We can also enable failover on Cloudfront to use the replication bucket whenever an error occurs on the primary region.

+Usage:

+Pre-requisites:

+You will need to have your AWS credentials ready.
+Easy option can be to configure AWS CLI on the workstation and run the project.
+Please update the local variable named phone_number inside monitoring.tf to use any verified numbers which you may already setup for your account.
+If no verified numbers are configured , use any random phone number as the SMS notification will then not be triggered .